apache/druid/docs/querying/datasource.md

 another will be treated as if they contained all null values in the tables where they do not exist.

 Union datasources are not available in Druid SQL.

+Refer to the [Query execution](query-execution.md#union) documentation for more details on how union datasources are executed.

 ### `inline`